Neon-Raven-Games/RavenTogetherPublic/README.md

 ## General
 - An editor that doesn't *just* work, it looks and *feels*.
-- Use textures as a palette, or colors to deign textures.
+- Use textures as a palette, or colors to design textures.
 - Fluid and seamless work without context switching between apps.
 - Edit one tile, edit your world.
 - Bloat-free performant art/design first engine with extensibility expected by developers